 In preparation for this course credit review, you need to get an unofficial copy of your transcripts and the course description for each course.
 Having this information handy will make the credit transfer discussion more comfortable with the new college.
 If you are changing majors at the same time as the transfer, this review could become painful but necessary.

 With all this change, a student should determine how many credits they will need to graduate on a specific date.
 The student should understand their new student academic progress (SAP) at the new college.
 The term SAP is an important term since it has a direct relationship with the student’s financial aid eligibility for each year.

 As part of the student transfer process, the student should plan out which courses need to be taken by semester.
-As a student moves toward graduation, many upper level courses require prerequisite courses that are only offered in certain semesters.
+As a student moves toward graduation, many upper-level courses require prerequisite courses that are only offered in certain semesters.
 A simple course selection mistake could delay a student’s graduation by another year.

 In this course planning process, evaluate summer course availability and approval.
 This may allow you to accelerate your graduation or catch up if you are behind in credits.
-Most summer course are often discounted which makes it even more attractive.
+Most summer courses are often discounted which makes it even more attractive.